timtoronto634/bedrock-chat/README.md

 # Bedrock Chatbot CLI
-This project is a simple command-line interface (CLI) tool for a chatbot using Amazon Bedrock.
+This project is a simple (sample) command-line interface (CLI) tool for a chatbot using Amazon Bedrock.